 Ajmer is a Muslim pilgrimage city where Dargah of Khwaja Moinuddin Chishti is situated.
 Pushkar, where famous Brahma temple is situated, is at 11 kilometers away.
-Ajmer is the base camp for Pushkar, Hindu pilgrimage city.
+This city is also the base camp for Pushkar, Hindu pilgrimage city.

 Dargah of Khwaja Moinuddin Chishti at Ajmer.

-Ajmer Sharif Dargah also known as Ajmer Sharif is an international waqf.
+Ajmer Sharif Dargah Alias Ajmer Sharif, is an international waqf.

 Moinuddin Chishti (1141 – 1236) was born in the area which is presently in Afghanistan and Iran.
 He established the Chishti Order of Sufism in the Indian subcontinent.
 As a child, he spent his time praying and meditating.
 He disposed of his properties and donated that to the poor.
 He is also known as Gharib Nawaz (Benefactor of the Poor).